Maneesha1123/user-management/ReadMe.md

 ## Notes
 - The backend stores users in a local `users.json` file.
 This file is cleared before and after tests for a clean state.
-- Passwords are hashed before storage.
+- Passwords are hashed before storing.
-- The app is for demonstration and learning purposes; for production, use a database and add more security features.